TransRUPNet for Improved Polyp Segmentation: Method

 \section{Method}

 Figure~\ref{fig:rupnet} shows the block diagram of the proposed TransRUPNet architecture.
+Our architecture is designed with a primary focus on achieving high-performance metrics and real-time speed, which are essential for routine colonoscopy examinations.
+Inspired by a recent transformer-based network, PVTFormer~\cite{jha2024ct}, which showed SOTA performance on liver segmentation tasks, we aim to solve the critical challenge in polyp segmentation.

-It is an encoder-decoder network that begins with a Pyramid Vision Transformer (PVT)~\cite{wang2021pyramid} as a pre-trained encoder.
-We extract three different feature maps from the encoder and pass them through a series of $1\times1$ Conv, Batch Normalization and ReLU activation for reducing the number of feature channels to $64$.
+Our architecture follows an encoder decoder scheme that begins with a Pyramid Vision Transformer (PVT)~\cite{wang2021pyramid} as a pre-trained encoder.
+We leverage a PVT model (pvt\_v2\_b2) which is pretrained on ImageNet~\cite{5206848} classification task to initialize the encoder weights.
+We extract three different feature maps from the encoder, which have rich hierarchical features learned by the transformer model, and pass them through a series of $1\times1$ Conv, Batch Normalization, and ReLU activation for reducing the number of feature channels to $64$.
 The reduced feature maps are then passed to the up block and the decoder blocks.
 Within the up block, the input feature map is first passed through a bilinear upsampling to upscale the feature map's height and width to that of the original input image.
 Next, the upsampled feature map is passed through a residual block to learn a more robust representation.

-In Figure~\ref{fig:componenttrupnet}, each component of TransRUPNet is illustrated.
-The decoder block also begins with a bilinear upsampling layer to increase the spatial dimensions by a factor of $2$ and then concatenated with the reduced feature from the encoder.
-Next, the concatenated feature map is passed through a residual block to learn more robust semantic features which help to generate a fine-quality segmentation mask.
+The decoder block also begins with a bilinear upsampling layer to increase the spatial dimensions by a factor of $2$ and then concatenates with the reduced feature from the encoder.
+Next, the concatenated feature map is passed through a residual block to learn more robust semantic features that help generate a fine-quality segmentation mask.
 The output from the first decoder block is passed to the next decoder block, which is further followed by an up block.
 We concatenate the output from all four up blocks into a single feature representation.
-After that, the concatenated feature map is followed by a residual block, $1\times1$ convolution and a sigmoid activation to generate the final segmentation mask.
+After that, the concatenated feature map is followed by a residual block, $1\times1$ convolution and a sigmoid activation to generate the final polyp segmentation mask.